alsa-project/snd-firewire-ctl-services/libs/ieee1212-config-rom/README.md

   config-rom-parser FILENAME | "-"

   where:
-    FILENAME:       the name of file for the image of configuration ROM to parse "-":            the content of configuration ROM to parse.
-It should be aligned to big endian.
+    FILENAME:       the name of file including the image of configuration ROM.
+    "-":            the content of configuration ROM comes from STDIN.

+  In both cases, the content of configuration ROM should be aligned to big endian.
 ```

 For data of Configuration ROM in file: